core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The impact of such an attack depends especially on the REST method of the request, i.e., the Inner CoAP Code of the OSCORE request message.
 In particular, safe methods such as GET and FETCH would trigger (several) unintended responses from the targeted server(s), while not resulting in destructive behavior.
 On the other hand, non safe methods such as PUT, POST, and PATCH/iPATCH would result in the target server(s) taking active actions on their resources and possible cyber-physical environment, with the risk of destructive consequences and possible implications for safety.

 A client can instead use the pairwise mode as defined in {{sec-pairwise-protection-req}}, in order to protect a request sent to a single group member by using pairwise keying material (see {{sec-derivation-pairwise}}).
 This prevents the attack discussed above by construction, as only the intended server is able to derive the pairwise keying material used by the client to protect the request.

-In a group where the AEAD Algorithm and Pairwise Key Agreement Algorithm are set in the Security Context, a client supporting the pairwise mode SHOULD use it to protect requests sent to a single group member over unicast.
-For an example where this is not fulfilled, see {{I-D.ietf-core-observe-multicast-notifications}}.
+In a group where the AEAD Algorithm and Pairwise Key Agreement Algorithm are set in the Security Context, an endpoint supporting the pairwise mode SHOULD use it to protect requests sent to a single group member over unicast.
+As an exception where the requirement above is not fulfilled and the group mode is used to protect such requests, an endpoint could need to make the request possible to decrypt and verify for multiple other group members.
+An example of this exception is the method defined in {{I-D.ietf-core-observe-multicast-notifications}}.

 The use of block-wise transfers {{RFC7959}} with group communication for CoAP is as discussed in {{Section 3.8 of I-D.ietf-core-groupcomm-bis}}.
 Note that, after a first block-wise request that targets all servers in the group and includes the CoAP Block2 Option, following block-wise exchanges to retrieve any further blocks can rely on unicast requests, which should therefore be protected using the pairwise mode.
 The same applies to unicast requests used in block-wise exchanges following a first block-wise request that targeted all servers in the group and did not include the CoAP Block2 Option, while the corresponding responses included the Block2 Option at the servers' own initiative.